Narrow-nosed rhinoceros: Ecology

 The morphology of the skull suggests that the species was adapted towards a grazing diet.
 Tooth wear analysis suggests that the narrow-nosed rhinoceros had a variable diet tending towards grazing or mixed feeding, and clearly distinct from the more browsing focused diet inferred for S. kirchbergensis on average.
+A 2026 analysis across the species temporal span in Western Europe found an overall trend for mixed feeding.
 Although the species has been referred to as the "steppe rhinoceros" and presumed to have had a preference for open habitats, the species was ecologically plastic, and occurred in both open grasslands and forested environments.
 In Europe the species was found in temperate as well as cool climates, and seems to have been intolerant of cold climate conditions like those typically inhabited by the woolly rhinoceros.
 Its dietary flexibility likely helped it tolerate cool glacial periods.
 In the Middle East the species inhabited warm, open xeric habitats.
+In Lebanon, it is suggested to have generally had a mixed feeding diet that periodically saw a significant increase in browse consumption, with Lebanese populations of the narrow-nosed rhinoceros having tooth wear likely having a seasonally increased intake of "dust-laden or gritty low-lying vegetation, as well as bark stripping, or small branches and twigs feeding" plausibly corresponding to the end of the dry season during September-December when abundance of herbaceous vegetation significantly declined compared to the rest of the year.